erfanghorbanee/MyGuideToEthicalHacking/Ethical Hacking/terms/CSA.md

 The [CSA](https://cloudsecurityalliance.org/) (Cloud Security Alliance) is a non-profit organization that provides guidance and best practices for securing cloud computing environments.

-It's one of the main sources for cloud security.
+it is considered the main reference for cloud security.